 In summary, these analyses demonstrate that the need for CSRM solutions increases, and the economic outputs increase when considering the intermediate and high RSLC projections.
-The TSP performs well against all RSLC projections, and the project features are adaptable in response to potential increases in relative sea level.
+The Recommended Plan performs well against all RSLC projections, and the project features are adaptable in response to potential increases in relative sea level.
 Potential adaptation actions are detailed in Appendix J - Monitoring and Adaptive Management Plan, and may include changes to the berm height, width, and/or timing of renourishment.
 The cost estimates have been itemized to account for the increased cost for renourishment as a line-item for RSLC Adaptation costs.
 The project includes a MAMP to allow for project adaption.
 Adaptation to RSLC is a component of this MAMP.
-It is acknowledged that given the potential for RSLC greater than the LOW RSLC projection, that authorizing an adaptation cost would be warranted.
+It is acknowledged that given the potential for RSLC

+Fire Island Inlet to Montauk Point Reformulation Study 79 Final General Reevaluation Report greater than the LOW RSLC projection, that authorizing an adaptation cost would be warranted, and a cost for the intermediate rate of RSLC is included.
 Specific modifications to the project would be addressed through the MAMP adaptive management, and may require further analysis, if determined to be outside the project scope of this GRR and EIS.